MayeHunt/magic-card-tracker/README.md

-# magic-card-tracker
+# yugioh-card-tracker
-A web-app to track magic cards and their collected status by various categories
+A web-app to track yugioh cards and their collected status by various categories